 This has been a rocky year for the combat sports world.
 We have seen many MMA and pro wrestling shows get thrown upside down due to the COVID-19 pandemic.
 One show that was affected was Josh Barnett’s Bloodsport 3.
 They were supposed to go on with a big show on Wrestlemania weekend that included the first Gotch-Robinson Tournament.
 While that show was canceled, Bloodsport made waves when it announced it’s return show for October.
+Check out the bookmaker with a great sign up offer for future events.
 We will look through all the matches and talk about the competitors.
 If you need to get familiar with the style of Bloodsport, here are some matches that show why it is the hardest hitting pro wrestling.

 Single Elimination Women’s Tournament: Lindsay Snow vs. Leyla Hirsch & Allysin Kay vs Killer Kelly

 This will be Bloodsport’s first official tournament in the promotion’s history.
 They were going to put on the Gotch-Robinson tournament during Wrestlemania weekend this year but of course, COVID ruined it.
 While this is a smaller-scale tournament the competitors, all four competitors are elite pro wrestlers.

 First up will be “Kaiju Power” Lindsay Snow taking on “Legit” Leyla Hirsch.
 These two have history with each other.
 They fought almost a year ago for Title Match Wrestling with Hirsch coming out the victory by pinfall.